hershk17/eventure-web-app/sprint_planning_1.md

 # Sprint 1 Planning

-## User stories to be tackled this sprint.
+## User Stories to be tackled this Sprint

-As an app user, I want to search events and attractions using keywords so that I can find activities that interest me.
+- As an app user, I want to search events, attractions, and locations using keywords so that I can find activities that interest me.
 <br>

-## Acceptance criteria for a user story to be considered completed.
+## User Story Acceptance Criteria

 ### Feature completion:
-- The server returns correct data needed to display on the front-end.
-- The front-end displays the returned data correctly
+- The user has options to search for events or locations, with options to filter / sort results.
-- When the user enters his search keyword in the search box, the server returns a list of events and attractions (could be name, location, postal code) containing the keyword.
+- When the user makes a search query, the server returns the corresponding list of events & attractions or locations.
-- The front-end displays the searched data.
+- The front-end formats the response data and displays the resuls appropriately.

 ### Definition of done:
-- The test cases pass on all intended platforms (Android and iOS). vCompleted feature is merged into the main branch.
+- The test cases pass on all intended platforms (Android and iOS).
+- Completed feature is merged into the main branch.
 - All required documents are completed and submitted on time.

-## Role of each group member for this sprint.
+## Roles of each group member for this sprint

 ### Natalie
 - Sketch the application layout